 What's Sustainable About the Process?

 Besides fishing in an environmentally-friendly way, there's little food waste.
 Andrews estimates that 98 percent of the fish brought on board the Northern Leader is used.
 The meat from the heads and collars, which makes up about 40 percent of each cod, goes to Purina (the largest heads are set aside for Korea and used for delicacies like fish soup), and the larger portions are for restaurants and grocery stores.

 Also noteworthy: the fishing ship is powered by generators, uses LED lighting, and has an incinerator on board to burn its own trash so none of it is hauled into town.
 There's even a small-scale factory on board, including an automatic baiter to make quick work of getting lines ready (plus, it saves hours of work and keeps the crew lean and efficient).
 All of these footprint-minimizing measures add up, explains Keith Singleton, president of value-added programs at Alaskan Leader Seafoods.
 He says switching to generator power reduced fuel costs by 22 percent (and half a million dollars) in the first year alone, and those savings have only increased since the Northern Leader entered service in 2013.

 Keeping pets happy, healthy, and well-fed continues to be important to pet parents (they're family members too, after all).
 So how to shop smart?
-If the pet food recipe contains seafood, look for the MSC seal to ensure it comes from a responsible, well-managed fishery.
+If the pet food recipe contains seafood, look for the MSC label to ensure it comes from a responsible, well-managed fishery.
 The food might cost a little extra, but you can rest assured knowing your four-legged friend is eating quality ingredients that will help him live a full and healthy life.